sachin376/learning-bigdata-project3-crypto_tweets_analysis/README.md

         Keras and tensorflow is used to develop LSTM model pip install keras
             pip install tensorflow
-        Plotly package
-            pip install plotly
+        Plotly package - to plot 3D graph, pie chart pip install plotly
         Download english stopwords used in tweet analysis, this might take little time import nltk
             from nltk.corpus import stopwords
             nltk.download('stopwords')

-    2. Configurations :
+    3. Configurations :
-            Already Configurations parameters are given on the top of the notebooks with descripion.
+            Configurations parameters are given on the top of the notebooks with description.
-Approach :

-Know issues with the project:
+Challenges / Know issues with the project :
-    1.

-Challenges :
-	Not able to install few packages on windows to translate the tweets to english language like whatthelang.
+	1. Not able to install few packages on windows to translate the tweets to English language like whatthelang.
         Language Prediction - https://github.com/indix/whatthelang
-    Original Google translator package was giving error so have to installed a new package - https://github.com/lushan88a/google_trans_new
+    2. Original Google translator package was giving error so have to installed a new package - https://github.com/lushan88a/google_trans_new
-	Google translator stopped translating the tweets after certain time with below error.
+	3. Google translator stopped translating the tweets after certain time with below error.
 	    Error - "Our systems have detected unusual traffic from your computer network"

 What we learnt: